Neil-Symington/AEM2SEG-Y/README.md

 https://docs.google.com/document/d/1Elv19V3QclRzz9MhVqGacGvdHT4xERTr6etYUTFTpcA/edit?usp=sharing

-This package was previously written in python but managing a deprecated version of obspy became to cumbersome and the process was tyoo slow.
-The current implementation is much faster.
+This package is written in both python and Julia.
+Interestingly python is faster in the cases I tested as it seems to read text files much more quickly compared to Julia.
+Both languages rely on the segyio package.
 Contacts

 Neil Symington